 PLA are used in medical device applications especially in the preparation of suture or orthopaedic devices.
 For instance, Inion HEXALON is using PLA to generate biodegradable screw to secure fixation and maintain the stability of bone-tendon-bone grafts.
 Gradually the screw loses strength during 18-36 weeks and totally resorbed in two to four years.

-Seqens’ Expansorb® porfolio is the pillar for the implementation of new biodegradable polymers and continues to expand through the development of several block polymers by our customers: PLA-PEG, PLGA-PEG , diblock, triblock polymers as well as a polycaprolactone (PCL) which will be available soon in the market.
+Seqens’ Expansorb® porfolio is the pillar for the implementation of new biodegradable polymers.
+The range continues to expand through the development of several block polymers by our customers: PLA-PEG, PLGA-PEG , diblock, triblock polymers as well as a polycaprolactone (PCL) which will be available soon in the market.